Manufacturers and wholesalers

 - meet relevant food standards

-- prepare for and be regularly audited and inspected.
+- be regularly inspected.

 A Manufacturing and Wholesale Inspection Program Information Pack has been developed for businesses that manufacture or wholesale food in NSW.